alllex/ink-lang/README.md

 The Ink document is evaluated into JSON value, taking nesting and overrides into account.
 Then `kotlinx.serialization` is used to convert the resulting JSON into a Kotlin object of a given type.

+## Roadmap

+There are a few things that are missing from the language:

+- Multi-line comments
+- Multi-line strings
+- Escaped string characters
+- Semicolon as a statement separator
+- Scientific notation for numbers
+- Hexadecimal numbers
+- Binary numbers
+- Maps

+Some of the things that may or may not be included in the future:

+- Local variables
+- String interpolation
+- Import of other files

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.